What are you grateful for?

 When Douglas Conant landed the job as CEO of Campbell Soup Company, the brand’s prospects were looking dire.
 Sales for condensed soups, its main offering, had considerably declined and more than 70% of its managers felt disengaged from their jobs.
 Rumor had it, the company was about to be bought by one of its competitors.

 Fast forward eight years, and things couldn’t be more different.
 Under Conant’s leadership, the brand has turned its fortunes around.
-Forbes reported that earnings increased up to 4% a year over eight years.
+Harvard Business Review reported that earnings increased up to 4% a year over eight years.
 Not only did sales go up, but 68% of its employees also reported to be actively engaged.
 Coincidence?
 I don’t think so.

 Re-engaging the brand’s workforce was one of Conant’s winning strategies.
 His reasoning was simple: “To win in the marketplace,” he told Forbes, “we believe you must first win in the workplace.
 I’m obsessed with keeping employee engagement front and center and keeping up energy around it.”

 Conant always celebrates employees’ successes and regularly invites them out to lunch to ask for their feedback in an informal setting.
 But he also sends out about 20 thank you notes a day to staffers at all levels.

 No one’s contribution is considered too small or unimportant for recognition.
 This is so rare in the workplace, it’s no wonder employees are now more motivated to do their job—and do it well, too!

 Indra Nooyi, the CEO of PepsiCo, took Conant’s initiative a step further.
 She writes notes not just to all her direct reports, but to their parents, too!
 In these notes, she thanks them “for the gift” of their children and the wonderful jobs they are doing for the organization.